rojo-rbx/rojo/README.md

 If you find any mistakes, feel free to make changes in the [docs](https://github.com/rojo-rbx/rojo/tree/master/docs) folder of this repository and submit a pull request!

 ## Contributing
+Check out our [contribution guide](CONTRIBUTING.md) for detailed instructions for helping work on Rojo!

 Pull requests are welcome!

 Rojo supports Rust 1.34.0 and newer.
 The minimum supported version of Rust is based on the latest versions of the dependencies that Rojo has.